Natural Gas and Petrochemicals Simulator System

 The students control all aspects of the model directly through the terminal by manipulation of a cursor and keyboard.

-A communications system is also incorporated to provide the simulation of ship/shore communications and allow direct contact between the instructor and student.
+A communications system is also incorporated to provide the simulation of ship/shore communications and allow direct contact between the instructor and student without any interfere.

 - Demonstrate knowledge of the use of the facilities provided by the simulator for the monitoring of students, exercises and performance evaluation.